-Farm laws: Thousands attend rally in Punjab, union leaders urge protestors to move to Delhi
+Over a lakh farmers and workers attend Punjab rally, union leaders urge protestors to move to Delhi

 The police estimated that the rally in Barnala was attended by 1,20,000 and 1,30,000 people.

-Thousands of farmers gathered for a rally in Punjab’s Barnala district on Sunday, in a massive show of strength against the three agricultural laws, The Tribune reported.
+More than one lakh farmers and workers gathered for a rally in Punjab’s Barnala district on Sunday, in a massive show of strength against the three agricultural laws, The Tribune reported.

 The “Kisan Mazdoor Rally” was organised by Bharatiya Kisan Union (Ekta Ugrahan) and Punjab Khet Mazdoor Union.
 It was one of the largest rallies held in Punjab since the protests against the farming laws shifted to Delhi’s borders.
-The police estimated that the rally was attended by 1,20,000 and 1,30,000 people, according to Reuters.
+The police estimated that the rally was attended by 1,20,000 to 1,30,000 people, according to Reuters.

 At the rally, union leaders urged the protestors to gather outside Delhi in huge numbers on February 27.
 “We came here [to Barnala] to make Punjab’s farmers aware of the movement in Delhi,” Bharatiya Kisan Union (Ekta Ugrahan) leader Joginder Ugrahan told the news agency.
 “We came to tell them what’s happening there and what will happen next.”